fayausa/faya-port-80/minutes/20-Apr.markdown

 ## Discussions & Decisions

 * The event will be titled “Break the Echo Chamber”.
-* The theme of the event will be the Futuristic Technologies: Artificial Intelligence, Machine Learning, Bitcoin and VR.
+* The theme of the event will be the Futuristic Technologies: Artificial Intelligence, Machine Learning, Block Chain, VR, IOT and Robotics.
 * We should have atleast one international speaker for the event.
 * It will be great if we could have someone from Apple, Google, Facebook, Uber or Tesla on board.
 * The wishlist of speakers for the event are as follows: